FT-Autonomous/F1Tenth-RL/README.md

 #### 2. Running the Docker container

-You can build and run the environment in Docker, alongside **Stable Baselines 3** (our choice of RL library), by following these steps for your OS:
+You can build and run the environment in Docker, alongside **Stable Baselines 3** (our choice of RL library), by running these commands for your OS:

 - ##### Windows